The Board Game Design Course

 Again, it depends.
 Does your game have 100 different cards, each requiring their own piece of art?
 Is it an 18-card game that will require only a few different changes on each card?

-For a simple game with only a few pieces of art. you might be able to get this done for under $1,000.
+For a simple game with only a few pieces of art, you might be able to get this done for under $1,000.
 However, bigger projects can easily cost thousands of dollars to complete.
+It’s been my experience that between art, graphic design, and rulebook design, you’re looking at a budget of $5,000 – $10,000 plus.
+Again, it really does depend on a lot of factors and the more art you need and the more intricate it is, the higher the cost will be.

-My advice is to start bv finding a few potential artists you’d like to work with.
-You can do this by looking in Facebook artist groups, looking up the artist who worked on a game you think as well done on Boardgamegeek, checking out Deviant Art, or searching online for board game artists.
+My advice is to start by finding a few potential artists you’d like to work with.
+You can do this by looking in Facebook artist groups, looking up the artists for games you have on your shelf or have seen on Boardgamegeek or elsewhere that you find really compelling, checking out Deviant Art, or searching online for board game artists.

-Let them know a bit about your project and ask them about their availability and rates.
+Let the artist know a bit about your project and ask them about their availability and rates.
 Some artists charge by the hour, whereas others charge by the piece or for the whole project.

 Also, make sure to make the distinction between artist and graphic designer.
 While an artist can make you some beautiful images, they may not understand how to design a card or board to fit manufacturing specs.
 Likewise, a graphic designer may fully understand bleed lines, iconography, and other design details, but may not be able to create the kind of art you want for your game.